 A deductible is the amount the policyholder has to contribute toward fixing damage to his or her vehicle.
 For instance, if an incident results in $3,000 worth of damage to your vehicle and you have a $500 deductible, the insurance company will pay the remaining $2,500 after you’ve paid the required $500.

 What many people don’t know is that they can adjust their deductible, which will affect the price of the policy.
 A very high deductible will lower the premium, since the insurance company knows that you are going to pay a larger portion of the repair bill should you have an accident.
 Conversely, a very low deductible will result in a higher premium.

-Get the coverage you need.
-Call Texas Insurance Agency at (713) 675-2626 for more information on Houston auto insurance.
+Protect your family’s interests.
+Call Texas Insurance Agency at (713) 675-2626 for more information on Houston umbrella insurance.